Basic Cable Shows Snag Emmy Nominations

 MASTERS: Matthew Weiner is the creator of "Mad Men" and got two writing nominations.

-Mr. MATTHEW WEINER (Creator, "Mad Men"): The creative freedom that's allowed for this kind of niche television, which requires a smaller audience, really, than broadcast television, it's allowed for a lot of really cool shows to get made.
+MATTHEW WEINER: The creative freedom that's allowed for this kind of niche television, which requires a smaller audience, really, than broadcast television, it's allowed for a lot of really cool shows to get made.

 MASTERS: Indeed, Weiner's show pulls in maybe a million viewers per episode, which would spell doom on a broadcast network.
 At a gathering of television critics in Los Angeles this week, ABC Entertainment president Steve McPherson was asked whether he's annoyed when shows like "Mad Men" are ballyhooed as big hits despite their small ratings.

-Mr. STEVE MCPHERSON (President, ABC): It's certainly frustrating when we have a show that we believe in creatively that gets an unbelievably dedicated core audience that would probably make it very, very successful on a much smaller outlet.
+STEVE MCPHERSON: It's certainly frustrating when we have a show that we believe in creatively that gets an unbelievably dedicated core audience that would probably make it very, very successful on a much smaller outlet.